- Article

 Does a sole trader need a business bank account?

-If you are a sole trader, you don’t have to open a business bank account by law, but it’s sensible to consider it.
-This is because keeping your business and personal finances separate can help you keep track of payments and understand how your business is performing.
-You’ll be able to have a view of what you spend and what your incomings are.
+If you’re a sole trader, you don’t have to open a business bank account by law — but it’s often a smart move.
+Keeping business and personal finances separate makes it easier to track payments, understand how your business is performing, and stay on top of what’s coming in and going out.

 Does a limited company need a business bank account?

-If you run a limited company, you must have a business bank account.
-This is because your company’s money needs to be kept separate from your personal finances.
+If you run a limited company, you must have a business bank account because your company’s money must be kept separate from your personal finances.

-As well as helping your business build a credit history and access finance, a business bank account can include useful tools and features, such as accounting and payroll software integration, and receipt capture.
-You can also get insights designed for businesses, such as live profit and loss figures.
+Beyond meeting legal requirements, a business bank account can help build your company’s credit history and make it easier to access finance.
+Bank accounts may also offer useful tools such as accounting or payroll software integrations, receipt capture and real-time insights like live profit and loss figures.
 Some may offer access to a relationship manager for certain turnover thresholds or business needs.

 Does a partnership need a business bank account?